sstaehli/EPeverTracerMonitoring/README.md

 * mqtt - ToDo

 get_tracer.sh - bash script specifically created to parse the data from filesnap function - useful for application integration or trigger creation

+**Ensure influx.db is updated before the first use

 Logging options
 ---------------